Postal and Proxy Voting

 - Your home address

-- Any address where you will be staying on the day of the election
+- A different address where you will be staying on the day of the election

 If you are abroad – and outside Europe – you may not have enough time to send back your ballot paper before the election.
-It may be better to use a proxy vote.
+It may be better to apply for a proxy vote instead.
 See below for more information.

 Proxy voting is sending someone to the polling station to vote on your behalf.

-Please fill in the Proxy vote application form for more details of how to do this.
+Please see the Proxy vote application form for more details of how to do this.

 The cut-off time for requesting a proxy vote is 5pm – 6 working days before polling day.